stylus/stylus/docs/bifs.md

 Check out the `%` string operator for equivalent behaviour.

+## define(name, expr)

+Allows to create or overwrite a variable with a given name, passed as a string, onto current scope.

+This bif can be useful on those cases in which you'd wish interpolation in variable names:

+    prefix = 'border'
+    border = { color: #000, length: 1px, style: solid }

+    for prop, val in border
+      define(prefix + '-' + prop, val)

+    body
+      border: border-length border-style border-color

+yields:

+    body {
+      border: 1px solid #000;
+    }

 ## operate(op, left, right)

   Perform the given `op` on the `left` and `right` operands: